 Following the SEC’s adoption of the provisions of the JOBS Act allowing for advertising and general solicitation of certain Regulation D offerings (now set forth in Rule 506(c)), many have used advertising when starting a hedge fund.
 Most of the advertising targets a national audience, which includes New York residents, especially where internet and social media is used.
 Before a fund sponsor uses any electronic advertising in a 506(c) offering, a New York Form D notice filing (Form 99) should be filed.
 This is the case even if New York residents are not specifically targeted, since they could view the material.
 Another option (which is yet to be tested judicially) would be to include specific disclaimers noting that the offering is not available to New York residents.

 Capital Fund Law Group is a boutique investment law firm focused on advising emerging and established investment funds on all aspects of formation and operation.
 We provide predictable flat-fee services for most of our engagements.
-Our legal team has extensive experience advising hedge funds, real estate funds and private equity funds throughout the United States in various structures and strategies.
+Our legal team has extensive experience advising hedge funds, real estate funds and private equity funds throughout the United States and internationally in various structures and strategies.
 We also prepare debt and equity private placement offerings for companies in all major industry sectors.